mlpack/mlpack/doc/tutorials/neighbor_search.md

 The `SortPolicy` template parameter allows specification of how the NeighborSearch object will decide which points are to be searched for.
-The `mlpack::neighbor::NearestNeighborSort` class is a well-documented example.
+The `NearestNeighborSort` class is a well-documented example.
 A custom `SortPolicy` class must implement the same methods which `NearestNeighborSort` does:

 ```c++
 static size_t SortDistance(const arma::vec& list, double newDistance);